tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## UART

-A standard UART interface for receiving bytes from and send bytes to the host via the interface microcontroller on the TKey.
+A standard UART interface for receiving bytes from and send bytes to a TKey program via the interface microcontroller on the TKey.

-The UART default speed is 62500 bps, but can be adjusted by the program.
-(Note that the client must set the same bitrate too.)
+The UART default speed is 62500 bps, but can be adjusted by any TKey program.
+(Note that the client program must use the same bitrate too.)

-The UART contain a 512 bit Rx-FIFO with status (data available).
+The UART contains a 512-bit Rx-FIFO with status (data available).

+VB: I don't get this.
+Can you rephrase the sentence?

 Poll `UART_RX_STATUS` until it is non-zero, then a byte is available in the LSB of the `UART_RX_DATA` word.

+VB: I don't get this.
+Can you rephrase this sentence too?

 Poll `UART_TX_STATUS` until it is non-zero, then you can write a byte in the LSB of the `UART_TX_DATA` word.

 #### TRNG

+VB: I introduce the abbreviation in the beginning of the document.

-The True Random Number Generator (TRNG) ring oscillator based internal entropy source.
+The TRNG ring oscillator is based on an internal entropy source.

+VB: Is the programmer encouraged to do this or is it the TRNG function which does the polling?

 Poll `TRNG_STATUS` until non-zero, then read a word of entropy from `TRNG_ENTROPY`.

-The TRNG generates entropy with a fairly good quality.
-However for security related use cases, for example keys, the TRNG should not be used directly.
+The TRNG generates randomness with a fairly good quality.
+However for security related use cases, for example generating keys, the TRNG should not be used directly.
 Instead use it to create a seed for a Digital Random Bit Generator (DRBG), also known as a Cryptographically Safe Pseudo Random Number Generator (CSPRNG).

 Examples of such generators are Hash\_DRGG, CTR\_DRBG, HKDF.

-#### Touch sensor
+#### Touch Sensor

-The core provides a stable interface to the touch sensor on the TKey device.
-Using the core, the firmware and applications can get information about touch events and manage detection of events.
+The hardware core provides an interface to the touch sensor on the TKey device.
+The touch sensor can share touch events with the core, firmware, and applications.

+VB: Explain

 `TOUCH_STATUS`

 #### TKey

-The TKey core contains several functions, and acts as main hardware interface between firmware and TKey programs.
-The core includes:
+The TKey core contains several functions, and acts as the main hardware interface between the firmware and TKey programs.
+The core has:

 - Read access to the 64 bit FPGA design name, expressed as ASCII
   chars: `NAME0` & `NAME1`.

 - Read access to the 32 bit FPGA design version, expressed as an
   integer: `VERSION`.

-- Control and status access for the RGB LED on TKey board, `LED` in memory map.
+- Control of and status access for the RGB LED on the TKey, called `LED` in the memory map.
   - Setting bit 0 high turns on the Blue LED.
   - Setting bit 1 high turns on the Green LED.
   - Setting bit 2 high turns on the Red LED.

-- Control and status access for the 4 GPIOs on the TKey board, `GPIO` in memory map.
+- Control of and status access for the 4 General-purpose Input/Output (GPIOs) on the TKey, called `GPIO` in the memory map.
   - GPIO 1 and 2 are inputs and provide read access to the current sampled value digital values on the pins.

   - GPIO 3 and 4 are outputs.
-The digital value written to the bits will be presented on the pins.
+The digital value written to the bits is presented on the pins.

 - Application read access to information about the loaded application.
 The information is written by the firmware.
-  - Start address, `APP_ADDR`.
+  - Start address, called `APP_ADDR` in the memory map.
-  - Size of program, `APP_SIZE`.
+  - Size of program, called `APP_SIZE` in the memory map.

-- Application read access to the Compound Device Identifier generated and written by the firmware when the application is loaded, `CDI_FIRST` to `CDI_LAST`.
+- Application read access to the Compound Device Identifier generated and written by the firmware when the application is loaded, called `CDI_FIRST` and `CDI_LAST` in the memory map.

 - Application-Firmware execution mode control.
 Can be read by programs and written by firmware.
-When written to by the firmware, the hardware will switch to application mode, `SWITCH_APP`.
+When written to by the firmware, the hardware will switch to application mode, called `SWITCH_APP` in the memory map.